rerdavies/pipedal/docs/Debugging.md

 Once VSCode has configured itself, build and debug commands are available on the CMake toolbar at the bottom of the Visual Studio Code window.
 (Or in the CMake tab on the left-hand side of VSCOde if you have chosen not to configure the CMake add-on to make CMake controls visible on the bottom toolbar).
 Choose your compiler toolset.
-PipPedald sort of builds on a Clang toolset; although Clang may give warnings.
-But it's usually not significantly worse than building on a newly released version fo GCC.
+PiPedal will also build on a Clang toolsets, although that is a feature that gets tested infrequently, to be honest.
 It's probably best to do your first build with the build variant set to RelWithDebugInfo.
 If you can get to the point that you can install Pipedal using ./install.sh, then that will ensure that all the various configuration files that Pipedal requires are deployed in all the right places, whether the services run properly or not.
-Check system logs using `journalctl -b0 | less` to see how well your newly built version of Pipedal is doing, and stop systemd services as neccesary and appropriate.
+Check system logs using `journalctl -b0 | less` to see how well your newly built version of Pipedal is doing, and stop systemd services as necessary and appropriate.

 Set the build variant to debug.
 Set the debug target to "pipedald".
 Click on the Build button to build the app.
 Click on the Debug button to launch a debugger.